 Customer

-One of the industry leaders in the development of equipment and software for monitoring the safety of industrial systems.
+Our esteemed client is a prominent industry leader specializing in the development of equipment and software dedicated to monitoring the safety of industrial systems.

 Challenge

-The customer wanted to extend the functionality of the PLC program editor to simplify the process of configuring system parameters after importing new devices.
-To speed up EtherCAT network setup, the customer needed a service to import data from ESI, ENI files of connected devices to automatically configure the system.
+The customer aimed to augment the functionality of the PLC program editor, simplifying the configuration of system parameters after importing new devices.
+The goal was to expedite EtherCAT network setup by creating a service to import data from ESI and ENI files of connected devices for automatic system configuration.

 Solution

-The information required to configure communication with a specific device is contained in the ESI file supplied with devices operating via the EtherCAT protocol.
-ESI (EtherCAT Slave Information) is an XML document used by EtherCAT master stacks to customize the slaves and create the ENI (EtherCAT Network Information), which is needed to generate network topology description files.
+Configuration details essential for communication with a specific device are embedded in the ESI file accompanying EtherCAT protocol devices.
+The ESI (EtherCAT Slave Information) file, an XML document, is used to customize slaves and create the ENI (EtherCAT Network Information) file, essential for generating network topology description files.

 Results